gsmatth/shooters-log/README.md

 Middleware:
   * The express router middleware provides the base routing capability.
   * A custom handle-errors module implements and extends the http-errors npm middleware package.
-  * An auth middleware module leverages both the bcrypt and node.crypto modules to provide user sign-up and user sign-in functionality.
+  * An auth middleware module leverages two npm modules (bcrypt, jsonwebtoken) and the node.crypto module to provide user sign-up and user sign-in functionality as well as session authentication/authorization.
   * Mongoose npm module is used for interaction with the Mongo database

 ![architecture3](https://cloud.githubusercontent.com/assets/13153982/16500548/f306a3e6-3eb9-11e6-95c1-ad9984ddfbef.png)

 View:  Individual resources (user, match......) have dedicated router files located in the route folder.
 In addition to providing an interface to the complimentary controller files, these files also parse the json content in the incoming request (where applicable) and create and populate a req.body property using the nmp package parse-body.
 For details about the input and output of routes, see the Routes section below.

-Controller: Individual resources (user, match...) have dedicated controller files.
-These files implement the 'control' function of the MVC model.
-These files provide the interaction with the both the "model" elements (database and model):
+Controller: Individual resources (user, match, load...) have dedicated controller files.
+These files are the interface between the routers (view) and the model files and mongo database(model).
+The controllers take in a request from a route and call the necessary functions to interact with the model.
+They then return a response to the route once a request has been processed in the model:
-  * model:  The controller files call the constructor methods in the "model" files to construct new resource objects in memory
+  * model:  The controller files call the constructor methods in the "model" files to construct new resource objects in memory.
-  * mongoose:  The controller files leverage the required mongoose client module to create new schemas in the mongo database and to create new mongo documents for the resources supported by this API.
+  * mongoose:  The controller files leverage the required mongoose client module to create new schemas in the mongo database and to execute CRUD operations on mongo documents.
 Currently supported resources include:
-      -user
+      - user
-      -competition
+      - competition
-      -match
+      - match
-      -shot
+      - shot
-      -rifle
+      - rifle
-      -barrel
+      - barrel
-      -load
+      - load

 Model:  Individual resources (user, match...) have dedicated model files.
 These files provide the constructors and the mongoose schema creation syntax.
 For a detailed breakdown of models and the model properties, see the schema section below.